 Two wires can be utilized between the indoor and outdoor units.
 For this wiring scheme, only the data lines, 1 and 2, are needed required between the indoor and outdoor units.
-A 40VA, 208/ 230 VAC to 24VAC transformer must be installed in the outdoor unit to provide 24VAC power to the outdoor unit's electronic control.
-The transformer is included with the CTK0\ kit.
-See kit instructions for mounting and wiring instructions.
-Four wires are required between the indoor unit and thermostat.
-If using a CTK02\\ in a dual fuel system, the accessory transformer kit TFK01 should be used.
+A 40VA, 208/230 VAC to 24VAC transformer must be installed in the outdoor unit to provide 24VAC power to the outdoor unit's electronic control.
+See the instruction manual provided with the thermostat for wiring instructions.

-NOTE: Use of the CTK0\ transformer is recommended if installing a dual fuel/fossil fuel system.
+NOTE: Use of a transformer is recommended if installing a dual fuel/fossil fuel system.
 Failure to use the transformer in the outdoor unit could result in over loading of the furnace transformer.